DenebTM/swepsss23-g4t3/README.md

 ### Login

-A login page is available at `/login`
+A login page is available at `http://localhost:8080/login`.\

-There are multiple users available by default, their names are found in `/src/main/resources/data.sql`.
-The default password for all users is 'passwd'.
+There are multiple users available by default, their names are found in `/src/main/resources/data.sql`.\

-'admin' is the only user with administrative privileges.
+The default password for all users is 'passwd'. 'admin' is the only user with administrative privileges.

-## Back-end Development
+## Development

+### Back-end

-### Dependencies
+#### Dependencies

 - JDK 17 or later
 - Maven

-The Java project should work out of the box in VSCode (with the Java and Spring Boot extensions) and IntelliJ Idea.
-If `yarn` fails to run during the build process, you may need to install Node.js on your machine.
+The Java project should work out of the box in VSCode (with the Java and Spring Boot extensions) and IntelliJ Idea.\
+If `yarn` fails to run during the build process, you may need to install Node.js on your machine.\
 Additionally, try `mvn clean` as a troubleshooting step if Spring fails to start up for no apparent reason.

-## Front-end Development
+### Front-end

-### Dependencies
+#### Dependencies

 - Node.js 18 or later
 - yarn